 Sometimes a “haunting” is the grief of losing a loved one.
 I know: “sounds real scary doesn’t it, kids!?”
-Well R. Dean Taylor’s song “There’s A Ghost In My House” it is just that.
+Well, in the case of R. Dean Taylor’s song, “There’s A Ghost In My House” it is just that.
 Born in Toronto, Ontario, R. Dean Taylor got his first big hit with “There’s A Ghost In My House”, which was written by the legendary team of Brian Holland, Eddie Holland and Lamont Dozier from Motown for the Motown label but when it came time to promote the song, the label “ghosted” as it were.
 The song eventually became a big hit in the UK in the Northern Soul circuit and in Canada, as well.
 In the 80’s, UK experimental punk band, The Fall, would eventually go on to cover the song.

 Suicide – “Ghost Rider“

 One of the most iconic punk rock bands in history, never played guitars but used cheap electronics, raw emotion and a rockabilly beat.
 Yes, we are talking about NY punk rockers, Suicide.
 The song “Ghost Rider” was inspired by the Marvel comic book character of the same name.
 The story goes Johnny Blaze a stunt driver sells his soul to the devil, which in many ways draws parallels to Robert Johnson’s mythology and thus, rock and roll itself.
 However, Alan Vega (RIP) and Martin Rev transform the idea into something more foreboding and visceral than any comic.
 With it’s combination of cosmic spirituality and nighttime travel, you could say it’s very much in the tradition of songs like “Ghost Riders In The Sky“.

 Ghost rider motorcycle hero